MK-Khan123/tasty-burger/README.md

 7. In addition, I used Material UI to make the website device responsive.
 Furthermore, we deployed the client site on Firebase which can be accessed through the above mentioned link to explore the website.
 Server side is deployed using Heroku.

 8. Working on to add these features
-    * Sign in using Twitter account
+    * Sign in using Twitter account.
     * User can view his/her orders (along with status).
     * Admin/User differentiation.
     * Admin will be able to manage Food Items and Placed Orders.